Wave Pattern

-Floodplain Forms & Processes
+9. Floodplain Forms & Processes

 Floodplains make up the vast majority of most riverscapes and represent the largest temporary store of sediment.
-In this unit, we focus on the primary processses by which floodplains are built and reworked, and how these leave characteristic geomorphic units.
+In this module, we focus on the primary processses by which floodplains are built and reworked, and how these leave characteristic geomorphic units.
 We will again reference the Wheaton et al. (2015) Fluvial Taxonomy for geomorphic units, which is an extension and recasting of geomorphic units as described in your book and the River Styles Framework.

 Learning Outcomes

-1. Confidently read any riverscape and be able to map its core characteristics.
+• LO 1.
+Confidently read any riverscape and be able to map its core characteristics.

-2. Appreciate that topography is a quantitative record of landforms and apply morphometric analysis can be used to map and differentiate those landforms (i.e., geomorphic units).
+• LO 6.
+Appreciate that topography is a quantitative record of landforms and apply morphometric analysis can be used to map and differentiate those landforms (i.e., geomorphic units).

-3. Gain an appreciation of how geomorphic processes of erosion, deposition transport and storage of sediment shape topography and create, maintain, sculpt and destroy distinctive landforms.
+• LO 7.
+Gain an appreciation of how geomorphic processes of erosion, deposition transport and storage of sediment shape topography and create, maintain, sculpt and destroy distinctive landforms.

-Part 1 - Intro
+Part 1 - Introduction to Floodplains

-Part 1 - Lecture Playlist
+Part 1 - Introduction to Floodplains

 Part 2 - Floodplain Formation Processes

-1 hour 4 minutes
+1 hour 4 minutes.

 Part 3 - Floodplain Reworking Processes

-51 minutes
+51 minutes.

 Part 4 - Floodplain Geomorphic Units

-33 minutes
+33 minutes.

 Part 5 - Energy Spectrum of Floodplains

-6 minutes
+6 minutes.

-13 minutes
+13 minutes.

 Other Resources